 Imperial magus to Queen Elizabeth I, Dr. John Dee spent his career strategizing how to build a British Empire... as well as seeking out the secrets of the occult.
-Finally, with the aid of a criminal psychic named Edward Kelly, he made contact with angels: Angels who delivered the Enochian magical system, and showed him how to use it to help them create a New World Order.
-(Image via.)
+Finally, with the aid of a criminal psychic name Edward Kelley, he made contact with angels: Angels who delivered the Enochian magical system, and showed him how to use it to help them create a New World Order.

 An alcoholic, itinerant con-man, Kelley spent his early life drifting through England, forging money, summoning demons and performing necromantic rituals for the highest bidder.
-But when he met John Dee, he found a new calling: Acting as a psychic channel for angels.
-In the end, Kelley became a pawn in a much, much bigger game—the angels' plan to bring about the Apocalypse.
-(Image via.)
+But when he met John dee, he found a new calling: Acting as a psychic channel for angels.
+In the end, Kelley became a pawn in a much, much bigger game - the angels plan to bring about the Apocalypse.

-Four centuries after Dee and Kelly made contact with angels, the occultist Aleister Crowley used their Enochian system to help establish a New Aeon, which he claimed would overthrow and replace all religions on the planet.
-Fashioning himself "The Beast 666," Crowley immersed himself in drugs, ritual magic, depraved sex and mind control—but was his Aeon to be one of spiritual liberation, or of the enslavement of humanity to cosmic darkness?
-(Image via.)
+Four centuries after Dee and Kelley made contact with angels, the occultist Aleister Crowley used their Enochian system to help establish a New Aeon, which he claimed would overthrow and replace all religions on the planet.
+Fashioning himself 'The Beast 666,' Crowley immersed himself in drugs, ritual magic, depraved sex and mind control - but was his Aeon to be one of spiritual liberation, or of the enslavement of humanity to cosmic darkness?

 A brilliant rocket scientist, Jack Parsons helped found NASA's Jet Propulsion Laboratories, and is one of the men responsible for getting America to the moon.
-But by night, he was Aleister Crowley's most dedicated student, combining Dee and Kelly's Enochian language with sex and drug-fueled occult rituals to help hasten the Apocalypse and crown himself the Antichrist—before he came to a tragic and shocking end.
-(Image via.)
+But by night, he was Aleister Crowley's most dedicated student, combining Dee and Kelley's Enochian language with sex and drug-fueled occult rituals to help hasten the Apocalypse and crown himself the Antichrist - before he came to a tragic and shocking end.

-"Summoned" by Jack Parsons in the Mojave Desert of California, the artist Marjorie Cameron believed that her Enochian sexual workings with Parsons tore open the fabric of reality, creating the modern UFO phenomenon by allowing alien beings to pour into our universe.
-Cameron soon came to identify herself as the avatar of BABALON, the Scarlet Woman—and worked to ground the Apocalypse Machine created by Dee, Kelly, Crowley and Parsons into the world throughout the 1950s and 60s.
-(Image via.)
+'Summoned' by Jack Parsons in the Mojave Desert of California, the artist Marjorie Cameron believed that her Enochian sexual wokrings with Parsons tore open the fabric of reality, creating the modern UFO phenomenon by allowing alien beings to pour into our universe.
+Cameron soon came to identify herself as the avatar of BABALON, the Scarlet Woman - and worked to ground the Apocalypse Machine created by Dee, Kelley, Crowley and Parsons into the world throughout the 1950s and 60s.